All CS Classes I've Taken at Brown

 Beagle - Sophomore Fall (2020)

 Beagle is an application I made with Alana White as a final project for our graphics class.
 It’s a fun program that explores the creation of cool animated shaders using the laws of evolution (mutations, offspring, evolutionary pressure), as well as the creation of trees using L-systems.
+I made the procedural shader module; Alana made the L-system tree module.
 It’s named after Darwin’s HMS Beagle.

 Compliance by Design - Freshman Summer (2020)